 “Governmental or Regulatory Authority” means all federal, state, provincial, county, municipal, quasi-governmental entities or agencies, or political subdivisions of these entities or agencies, foreign government to the extent applicable, as well as entities created by the agencies or political subdivisions having or purporting to have jurisdiction over Customer, Global Relay, or any Person, property, transaction, activity, event or other matter related to the Agreement.

-“Initial Term” has the meaning set out in Section 13.1 of MTOS.
+“Initial Term” has the meaning set out in Section 13.1 (Term) of MTOS.

 “Intellectual Property Rights” means the intangible legal rights or interests evidenced by or embodied in (a) any idea, design, concept, technique, invention, discovery or improvement, regardless of patentability, but including patents, patent applications, trade secrets and know-how; (b) any work of authorship, regardless of copyright ability, but including copyrights and any moral rights recognized by law; (c) any trademark, trade name, trade secret and Mark; and (d) any other similar rights, in each case, on a worldwide basis.

-“Legal Process” has the meaning set out in Section 8.2.1(b) of MTOS.
+“Legal Process” has the meaning set out in Section 8.3 (Notice) of MTOS.

 “Material Breach” means a breach of any provision, term, condition, obligation, warranty, or representation in the Agreement which will (or, if capable of being cured, if left uncured will): (a) substantially diminish a material benefit that the non-breaching party would otherwise derive from the Agreement; or (b) have a material adverse impact on either the business, financial condition, reputation, or operations of the non-breaching party.

-“New Services” has the meaning set out in Section 9.2 of MTOS.
+“New Services” has the meaning set out in Section 9.2 (Change Orders) of MTOS.

 “Notice” means prior written notice sent by one party to the appropriate contact of the other party, in accordance with the Notices and Communications provisions of the applicable agreement.
-Where no time requirement is expressly stated in a Notice, such notice is required to be at least 30 days.
+Where no time requirement is expressly stated in a Notice or the applicable Section of this Agreement, such notice is required to be at least 30 days.

 “Partner” means one of Global Relay’s alliance, referral, or reseller partners.